Gerry Arambala (full name often listed as Gerry F. Arambala) is a Filipino philosopher and academic based in Mindanao, Philippines.

 Graduate studies (MA in Philosophy) at the University of San Carlos in Cebu.

 He is an active contributor to philosophical discussions in the Philippines, particularly in Mindanao.
-His work appears in platforms like PhilPapers, PhilArchive, ResearchGate, Google Scholar (with around 25 citations), and journals/publications associated with the Social Ethics Society (SES), a Mindanao-based organization focused on ethics and philosophy (which aligns with the conference context from your previous messages).
+His work appears in platforms like PhilPapers, PhilArchive, ResearchGate, Google Scholar (with around 25 citations), and journals/publications associated with the Social Ethics Society (SES), a Mindanao-based organization focused on ethics and philosophy.

 Notable publications and research include: